Paint Protection Film

 The main purpose of a PPF is to act as auto paint protection.
 It protects the underlying paint while also preserving its aesthetics.
-As such, it looks as pristine as ever.

 Most types also have a self-healing topcoat.
 This means that minor scratches and damages will heal over time.

 The elastomeric polymers revert to their natural shape after damage.
 Sometimes, you have to apply heat to get the film back to its original, flawless state.

 A paint protection film also helps protect your car’s exterior from the sun.
 Exposure to the sun oxidizes the paint, leading to fading and yellowing.
 The film prevents that from happening as it becomes the barrier between the paint and the sun’s UV rays.

 Without some sort of protection, your car is also vulnerable to risks like: